 You do WHAT to get pregnant?

 Having children was not an easy process for me.
 I have a hard time comprehending that couples actually have SEX to get pregnant.
 The entire concept is just mind blowing.
 Let’s face it – there was no wham bam thank you ma’am the baby is on its way for me!
 Over the years, I have been extremely open about my struggles with infertility.
 I figured if I was going through this, then there might be others who could benefit from my experience.
-The Mom Life is the BEST Life… Most of the Time series is me sharing my struggles with infertility and then the real life struggles of raising kids.
-It’s basically the things people DO NOT share with you after the excitement of the positive pregnancy test.
+Part of the reason I created this site is for me to share my struggles with infertility and then the real life struggles of raising kids.
+It’s basically the things people DO NOT tell you after the excitement of the positive pregnancy test.

 In the Beginning